PostHog/posthog.com/contents/tutorials/limit-session-recordings.md

 ![Choosing a flag to enable recordings](../images/docs/session-replay/select-replay-control-flag.png)

-Recordings will buffer on the client until the decide response has been received and then only continue recording if the flag is enabled.
-This means that if the flag is disabled, the recording will stop and no recording data will leave the client's device.
+Recordings buffer on the client until the decide response is received.
+It only continues recording if the flag is enabled.
+This means that if the flag is disabled, the recording stops and no recording data leaves the client's device.

 ### manually in your code